Narinder Nath Vohra: Defence Production Secretary

 Vohra was appointed Union Defence Production Secretary by the Appointments Committee of the Cabinet (ACC), he assumed the office of Defence Production Secretary on 1 May 1989, and remitted it on 1 March 1990.

 Defence Secretary

 Vohra was appointed Union Defence Secretary by ACC, he assumed the office of Defence Secretary on 1 March 1990, and demitted it on 1 April 1993, serving for more than three years.

 Home Secretary

 N. N. Vohra was appointed Union Home Secretary by ACC after the 1993 Bombay serial bomb blasts, he assumed the office of Home Secretary on 1 April 1993, and demitted it and simultaneously superannuated from service on 31 May 1994.

-Post Retirement
+Post-retirement

 Principal Secretary to the Prime Minister

 N. N. Vohra was appointed Principal Secretary to the Prime Minister of India, Inder Kumar Gujral, and the administrative head of Prime Minister's Office by ACC in June 1997, he assumed the office of principal secretary on 1 July 1997, and demitted it on 19 March 1998.